jimburton/M269/tutorials/practice-block-two/README.md

 1. Implement the *Bubble Sort* algorithm in the file [src/Sorting.py](./src/Sorting.py) to sort lists of integers.
-Do so by adding to the function that has this signature:
+Do so by completing the function that has this signature:

    ```python
    def bubble_sort(inlist: list) -> list: